 Four wheel drive (4WD) and two wheel drive (2WD) vehicles can be hired from Darwin, Jabiru and Katherine.
 Restrictions may apply to the hire of your vehicle and insurance policies may vary.
 Some plans do not offer roadside assistance in remote areas or cover for travel on ungazetted roads.
 Companies rarely insure single vehicle accidents at night, so drive cautiously as native animals and stock often wander close to roads at this time.
-Check the conditions of your insurance policy at the time of booking and ensure the hire car company explains how to use your vehicle, including how to enage the four wheel drive function.
-See the list below for car hire companies in the Top End.
+Check the conditions of your insurance policy at the time of booking and ensure the hire car company explains how to use your vehicle, including how to engage the four wheel drive function.

 Taxis are available 24 hours from anywhere within Darwin and surrounds.
 A taxi rank is available at Darwin International Airport, the Knuckey Street end of Smith Street Mall, outside Skycity Casino and outside the Darwin Cinemas on Mitchell Street at night on weekends.
 The best way to catch a taxi is to call direct to book or request at your hotel reception.